 Use of the I-Card

 The I-Card is yours to use, but it remains the property of BYU-Idaho.
 The I-Card must be returned to the University upon request.
 Fraudulent use of any I-Card may result in disciplinary action.
-You are entitles to have only ONE I-Card in your possession.
+You are entitled to have only ONE I-Card in your possession.

 University departments, personnel, or community businesses may not ask to retain your I-Card as collateral for goods or services.
 Report any such occurrences to the I-Card Office.